'Unsafe' Brazil nightclubs closed after Santa Maria fire

 In the capital, Brasilia, 16 nightclubs were closed, after authorities found they were missing licence documents.

-In Brazil's biggest metropolis, Sao Paulo, safety visits found irregularities in 24 out of 39 venues.'Maximum Prevention'
+In Brazil's biggest metropolis, Sao Paulo, safety visits found irregularities in 24 out of 39 venues.

 The problems range from obstructions at fire exits and problems with fire extinguishers to a lack of fire evacuation plans, alarms and emergency lights.